adibgpt/Super-resolution-Turbulence/README.md

 ## Setup

-1. **Dataset**: Place your dataset in a folder named `data` in the root directory.
+1. **Dataset**: Place your dataset in a folder named `Dataset` in the root directory.
 The dataset should include:
     - `train.csv`, `val.csv`, `test.csv` (CSV files listing the dataset files)
     - Low-resolution and high-resolution flow field data in the `flowfields/LR` and `flowfields/HR` directories, respectively.